Fuego

 Best Practices

-• Use minute-granularity timestamps to read past versions successfully.
+• Use minute-granularity timestamps for past reads.